Lakunake/WebDisplays-Video-Player-1.20.1-Forge/README.md

 ## 🌐 Hosting Tutorials

 > ⚠️ All of the command must be done in cmd
+>     You need node.js
+>     Install videos, server.js and index.html and put them all in the same folder anywhere in your pc, preferably right in C:\YourFolder\

 ### 🔌 Option 1: LAN or Public IP (Direct Hosting)